gchen0119/openimagechallenge/README.md

 * Test image result, notice multiple labels around the dog showing dependencies between classes!
 ![alt](doggy.jpg)

+# Test the mAP (mean average precision) of current Open Image data

 # Start fine-tuning with Open Images data

-* `train.py` does a freeze retraining and then a unfreeze retraining if mAP (mean average precision) aren't that good.
+* `train.py` does a freeze retraining and then a unfreeze retraining if mAP aren't that good.

 # TO BE CONTINUED...
 --------------------------------------------------------------------------------------